marcelogcardozo/migracao-sismica/README.md

 Add: You'll need the Python and its librarys installed in your computer, they are: math, time, numba, numpy, matplotlib, mpl_toolkits.axes_grid1, scipy.

-The results of process is:
+The results of process are:

 The modeling: